Coprela/CompareSet/README.md

 Python, so the DLL is not required.
 Should you still depend on the legacy engine, build it separately and place the resulting DLL next to the Python scripts.

+## License

+This project is distributed under the terms of the MIT License.
+The GUI includes a **Licen\u00e7a** button that opens a dialog displaying the full license text.